davidcarlisle/umathtest/README.md

 classic tex and needs this adjustment.
 This difference is not addressed here at all.

-This test is just at package loading and has no affect on the definitions used in 8bt TeX.
+This test is just at package loading and does not affect  the definitions used in 8bit TeX.